biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/03_state.md

 ### LastObservedValset

 This entry represents the last observed Valset that was successfully relayed to Ethereum.
-Updates after an attestation of `ValsetUpdatedEvent` has been processed on Injective.
+Updates after an attestation of `ValsetUpdatedEvent` has been processed on Biyaliquid.

 | Key            | Value                            | Type           | Encoding         |
 | -------------- | -------------------------------- | -------------- | ---------------- |